dmachard/go-dnscollector/README.md

 *NOTE: The code before version 1.x is considered beta quality and is subject to breaking changes.*

 `DNS-collector` acts as a passive high speed **aggregator, analyzer, transporter and logging** for your DNS messages, written in **Golang**.
 The DNS traffic can be collected and aggregated from simultaneously sources like DNStap streams, network interface or log files.
+DNS-collector contains a DNS parser with [`EDNS`](doc/dnsparser.md) options support.

 ![overview](doc/overview.png)